Agave gigantensis: Habitat and ecology

 This species typically grows in oak woodland communities and is able to grow on rough terrain with hard soil and rocks.
 It prefers growing in the desert, with a warm and dry climate.
 For example, Mexico and Arizona embody its preferred climate to grow in.
 The picture below shows the typical habitat for this species.

 Morphology

 Individuals of this species contain large, smooth dark green leaves that are very thick.
-The leaves on Agave gigantensis contain large gray and white teeth on their outer edges that range from 6-8cm apart.
+The leaves on Agave gigantensis contain large gray and white teeth on their outer edges that range from 6-8 cm apart.
 They grow outwards from the center of the plant in various directions.
 The leaves turn purple and red in color when flowering occurs.
-The rosettes of this plant are medium-sized, growing to be about 1m tall and 1.2m wide.
-The flower head of Agave gigantensis is much taller, about 4-5m in height.
+The rosettes of this plant are medium-sized, growing to be about 1 m tall and 1.2 m wide.
+The flower head of Agave gigantensis is much taller, about 4-5 m in height.
 There is a stout flowering scape and the flower head contains small clusters of flowers, known as inflorescence.